HHS-AHRQ/MEPS/Stata/README.md

 # Loading MEPS data

-For data years 2017 and later, .zip files for multiple file formats are available, including ASCII (.dat), SAS V9 (.sas7bdat), Stata (.dta), and Excel (.xlsx).
+For data years 2017 and later (and also for the 2016 Medical Conditions file), .zip files for multiple file formats are available, including ASCII (.dat), SAS V9 (.sas7bdat), Stata (.dta), and Excel (.xlsx).
 Prior to 2017, ASCII (.dat) and SAS transport (.ssp) files are provided for all datasets.

-The recommended file formats are the Stata data files (.dta) for data years 2017 and later, and the SAS transport (.ssp) format for data years 1996-2016.
+The recommended file formats are the Stata data files (.dta) for data years 2017 and later (and also for the 2016 Medical Conditions file), and the SAS transport (.ssp) format for data years 1996-2016 (excluding the 2016 Medical Conditions file).

 Note that the case of variable names may differ depending on which type of data file is used.
 Loading SAS transport (.ssp) files typically results in all lowercase variable names, while the Stata (.dta) files generally have uppercase variable names.
 Users may wish to use the `rename *, lower` command to convert all variables to lowercase for consistency.

 ## Data years 2017 and later: Stata (.dta) files

-The <b>Stata data (.dta)</b> format is the recommended file format for loading MEPS data files from 2017 and later.
+The <b>Stata data (.dta)</b> format is the recommended file format for loading MEPS data files from 2017 and later (and also for the 2016 Medical Conditions file).

 > <b> IMPORTANT! </b> SAS transport (.ssp) versions of most these files were created using the SAS CPORT engine.
 These CPORT data files cannot be read directly into R, and alternative file formats must be used instead.